Katolus/elevator/README.md

 - More / better input commands
 - Provide better, better abstractions for actions like `self.elevator.people.remove(person)`
 - Provide more user friendly and robust running scripts
-- Find a better, more robust way to address counting of instances
+- Find a better, more robust way to address counting of instances (issues in scenario elevator numbers)
 - Remove some of the bugs for printed statements
+- Provide a visual representation of the program instead of verbal
+- Make computation more functional and state changes more abstract

 ## Learnings